phoreproject/graphene/README.md

 make test
 ```

-Also, to test validator code, run the following commands in 3 separate terminals:
+Also, to test validator code, run the following commands in 3 separate terminals in order:

 ```bash
 go run cmd/p2p/synapsep2p.go